Do you have a reliable, regular handle on your agency’s future and agency financial picture?

 Without these basics metrics, you can’t possibly run your agency well and you can’t make smart decisions.
 Every accounting software from the simple to the agency specific/more complex is capable of giving you this data.
 Get in the habit of gathering this information every month and plugging it into a spreadsheet so you can track trends and see if you’re moving towards your goals.

 Running an agency is hard work.
 There’s no reason to make it riskier or more difficult than it already has to be.
-You don’t have to be a CPA to monitor your agency’s financial health.
+You don’t have to be a CPA to monitor your agency’s financial picture and health.
 But you do need to know what metrics to watch and do it every month, not just when you think you’re in trouble.
 By then, it’s typically too late.